-- Increased leadership or mentoring. - Better employment options that can be tracked and measured.

-- Accredited non-formal learning through voluntary activity in the community. - Programmes that lead to improved mental health or wellbeing are particularly encouraged.
+- Increased leadership or mentoring. - Better employment options that can be tracked and measured. - Accredited non-formal learning through voluntary activity in the community. - Programmes that lead to improved mental health or wellbeing are particularly encouraged.

 The Gannochy Trust Board meets four times annually.
-Autumn meeting: 21 October 2022.
+Further 2023 application deadlines: 19 May, 4 August, 20 October.